Release Procedure

 A file is updated with signature.
 You should keep an original file for backup.

-11. Build notarized Mac distfile locally, publish
+9. Build a notarized Mac distribution file locally, and publish

 First, make sure the local JRE is up-to-date.